npm-wharf/mcgonagall/README.md

 This provides a simple way to handle dynamic, load-balanced ingress across containers.

 You can see examples of this in action in the `/spec` folder under the `plain-source` (specs) and `plain-verify` (output) as well as the `tokenized-source` (specs) and `tokenized-verify` (output) folders.

+### `[secret.namespace.secret-name]`

+Secrets can also be defined at the namespace level for the cluster similarly to configuration maps and work the same way with the exception that they must be referenced as secrets from your resource specifications in order to use them.

+### `[imagePullSecret.secret-name]`

+Image pull secrets are special in that mcgonagall handles everythingso that you don't have to worry about creating it in a quoted JSON structure, base64 encoding it, or copy-pasting the same secret definition across multiple namespaces.

+mcgonagall also compares the `registry` field in the imagePullSecret against the `image` field of specs in matching namespaces and if those match, mcgonagall will automaticall emit the necessary `imagePullSecret` stanza into that resource's Pod definition.

+This means you'll never have to go through your cluster specifications adding, removing or changing these out.
+If the namespace and registry portion of the image match, mcgonagall will take care of the rest.

 ## Resource Specification